Yes, it's that easy

-However, having a GP or healthcare provider involved in the process is important to give you the support you need
+Having a healthcare provider involved in the process is important because they can:

-- to support you in any follow-up appointments you may need and
+- support you with any follow-up appointments you may need

 How do I know I am getting the right spot/my cervix?

 The Cervical Screening Test detects HPV before it has the chance to develop into abnormal or cancerous cells.
-HPV can be detected from inside the vagina, so there is no need to access the cervix in the first instance.
+HPV can be detected from inside the vagina, so there is no need to access the cervix.

 What happens if my self-collected test comes back positive for HPV?

-If HPV is found in your self-collected Cervical Screening Test results, your healthcare provider will recommend you return so they can collect a cervical sample to investigate further.
+If HPV is found in your self-collected Cervical Screening Test results, your healthcare provider will recommend you return so they can investigate further.

 Will self-collection kits be mailed out to everyone?

-No. The NCSP is not delivering a home mail-out program at this time.
-The connection between a primary healthcare provider and a patient is considered essential to providing appropriate care and follow-up for screening participants.
-This means you still require a consultation with a healthcare provider (for example your GP) to receive the self-collection test.
+No. The National Cervical Screening Program is not delivering a home mail-out program at this time.
+Self-collection must be ordered and overseen by a healthcare provider.
+This means you still require a consultation with a healthcare provider (for example a GP) to receive the self-collection test.